One repo. One runner. Zero infrastructure.

 A skill is a folder under skills/ with a single SKILL.md prompt.
 No code, no class hierarchy - just a prompt the runner hands to Claude.

 Every skill is independently installable, schedulable, and chainable.
-The catalog ships 156 across six categories, and the same shape works for any custom skill an operator writes.
+The catalog ships 183 across eight categories - newest among them Core, the load-bearing 15, and Onchain Security, the investigation suite - and the same shape works for any custom skill an operator writes.

 Dev & Code